Is it covered?

 Decisions regarding coverage for a medical service or procedure are generally governed by the language of the insurance policy.
 These policies are developed by the insurance companies and act like a legal contract between the insurance company and the patient.
 Insurance policies usually, but not always, cover all “medically necessary” services and procedures.
 These insurance policies, however, contain many exceptions to exclude those services and procedures that are determined to be experimental, elective, inappropriate, or otherwise medically unnecessary.
 Some, but not all, policies will specifically exclude coverage for a particular condition.

 Most patients do not negotiate their insurance policies with the insurance company, which makes it difficult to know whether a service or procedure is covered.
-Some insurance companies allow customers to review their policies online or have a telephone hotline with customer service representatives who can assist you in determining whether a service or procedure is covered by your policy.
+Most insurance companies allow customers to review their policies online or have a telephone hotline with customer service representatives who can assist you in determining whether a service or procedure is covered by your policy.

 A recent government study indicated that coverage denials are reversed on appeal approximately 40% of the time.
 Insurance companies deny claims for coverage for a variety of reasons, usually relating to billing errors or questions about a patient’s eligibility for a given service or procedure.
 It is important to find out why you are being denied coverage in your particular case.
 The first step in resolving a coverage dispute is for the insurance company to provide the patient and/or the patient’s treating physician with a written explanation for the coverage denial.